next-page-tester/next-page-tester/README.md

 ## Skipping Auto Cleanup & Helpers Initialisation

-Since Next.js is not designed to run in a JSDOM environment we need to **setup the default JSDOM** to allow a smoother testing experience:
+Since Next.js is not designed to run in a JSDOM environment we need to **setup the default JSDOM** to allow a smoother testing experience.
+By default, `next-page-tester` will:

 - Provide a `window.scrollTo` mock
 - Provide a `IntersectionObserver` mock